 You know sometimes He asks me "How you doing?"
 I am certain that an all knowing God knows but despite that he wants to hear it from you.
 You are important to Him.
 The more serious stuff he brings up occasionally but generally I bring it up when it is getting to me.
 I generally feel good but there are times where I as people in the past and in other places fear for the welfare of my soul.
 Times like that I need to talk to him and not just casually but seriously.
 Enos of the Book of Mormon went through that (perhaps a lot) and his experience teaches me to hang in there, listen, and do what he has told me to do since, well, forever.

 God is no respecter of persons and that means that he has no favorites.
 While some would think that Jesus is his absolute favorite.
 I would disagree, He is His most obedient; that doesn't change how he feels about little ole me.
-I may not be THE son of God but I am a son (though at times like the prodigal son I feel that I would be better off as a servant).
+I may not be THE Son of God but I am a son (though at times like the prodigal son I feel that I would be better off as a servant).
 I have the makings of greatness.
-It's not my genes that say that but the Man upstairs who says.Some of us at times squander the gifts that we are given like the prodigal son and we party here on earth (though it doesn't show much with all the day to day living) but we do not do what is needed to edify and glorify God and then we get on our knees and He says :"How was it?"
-We have no excuse we, like teenagers who have the keys to dads car can't (or will not) explain why it was not more fulfilling.
-Reminds me of my earlier post about being immortal.
-What would we do with out an accountability of what we did?
-Thats one of the key reasons why I pray; to say what I did with my life this day.
+It's not my genes that say that but the Man upstairs who says.Some of us at times squander the gifts that we are given like the prodigal son and we party here on earth (though it doesn't show much with all the day to day living) but we do not do what is needed to edify and glorify God and then we get on our knees and He says:"How was it?"
+We have no excuse we, like teenagers who have the keys to dad’s car can't (or will not) explain why it was not more fulfilling.
+Which reminds me of my earlier post about being immortal; what would we do without an accountability of what we did?
+That’s one of the key reasons why I pray; to say what I did with my life this day.

 I know that most of us will not remember what I write but I put it out there for your consideration and thought.
 Pray often and be mindful of the Spirit.
 Have a blessed day.